What is this program?

 Yes, as long as the seller signs off on the loan documents.
 Also, the land contract should be recorded with the Wayne County Register of Deeds.

 Most home repairs eligible for this program are considered to be part of normal home maintenance, and they will not increase the taxable value of a home.
 If an eligible repair changes the physical structure or livable space of a home, the taxable value may change.

 How were the target areas designated?

-Initially, the program was available only to low- or moderate-income residents.
-The city and its partners went back to HUD and asked for ways to qualify as many residents as possible.
-The solution was to draw boundaries that encompass neighborhoods where a majority, but not all, residents are low- or moderate-income.
-Within these designated neighborhoods, ALL homeowners can apply regardless of income.
+The City submitted an application to HUD and asked for ways to qualify as many residents as possible.
+HUD determined the targeted areas by drawing boundaries that encompass neighborhoods where a majority, but not all, residents are low to moderate-income as determined by census tract data.
+Within these targeted neighborhoods, ALL homeowners can apply regardless of income.

 Why not use just a grant-only program?

 Through a 0% interest loan program, the City is able to help more homeowners with limited funds than it previously could with the grant-only program – which essentially functioned as a “lottery” due to limited funds.
 The home repair grant program maintained a waiting list of thousands of applicants.
-Less than 10% of homeowners on the waitlist were ever selected with their average wait time being up to 18 months.
-The 0% Interest Home Repair Loan Program will allow the City to make the greatest possible impact with limited funds on neighborhoods across Detroit.
+Less than 10% of homeowners on the wait list were selected with their average wait time being up to 18 months.
+The 0% Interest Home Repair Loan Program allows the City to make the greatest possible impact with limited funds on neighborhoods across Detroit in all council districts.

 Are any grant programs still available?

-A limited number of Emergency and Lead Abatement grants are available to seniors, those with certain disabilities, and low-income households with children under the age of six.
-Visit the city’s website for more information on this limited grant program.
+A limited number of grants through the Senior Emergency Repair and Citywide Lead Programs are available to seniors, those with certain disabilities, and low-income households with children under the age of 6.
+Visit the city’s website or contact (313) 224-6380 for more information on these grant programs.